UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 **Technical: An Initial Data Flow**

-+ Download large data set
++ Download a large data set
 + Setup virtual environments
-+ Write code to load it in dask
++ Write code to load it in Dask
-+ Write code to write parquet files in dask
++ Write code to write parquet files in Dask
 + Naming convention

 :::